India - The ideal Research Services Destination

-With its firepower of engineers, chartered accountants, doctors, MBAs, lawyers, research analysts, scientific researchers and PhDs, India is well positioned to address the global Research and Analysis need with a focused array of Research and Analysis services.
-India provides ready access to a large intellectual pool with domain expertise in specialized areas, coupled with computer skills and proficiency in the English language, the ideal combination for successful offshore Research and Analysis.
+With its firepower of engineers, chartered accountants, doctors, MBAs, lawyers, research analysts, scientific researchers and PhDs, India is well positioned to address the global Research Services need with a focused array of Research and Analysis services.
+India provides ready access to a large intellectual pool with domain expertise in specialized areas, coupled with computer skills and proficiency in the English language, the ideal combination for successful offshore Research Services.

 The Indian way of education which lays great emphasis on higher education and specialization, creates a readily available talent pool with specialized knowledge in any field.
 There is also tremendous emphasis on mathematics and science, resulting in a large number of science and engineering graduates.

 The Science and Technology Edge